dlurton/anode/README.md

-# LWNN - The Language With No Name
+# ANODE Programming Language

-The Language With No Name is yet another embryonic programming language using LLVM as a back-end.
+Anode is yet another embryonic programming language using LLVM as a back-end.

 There's a basic REPL you can use.
 Statements entered there will be parsed and then:

- - The LWNN AST will be displayed.
+ - The AST will be displayed.
  - If all passes against the AST succeed LLVM IR will be generated and displayed.
  - The statement will be executed and the result will be displayed.